awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-using-sqs-queue.md

 1. Use the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-auto-scaling-groups.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-auto-scaling-groups.html) command to verify that the group has launched an instance:

    ```
-   aws autoscaling describe-auto-scaling-groups --auto-scaling-group-name MyAutoScalingGroup
+   aws autoscaling describe-auto-scaling-groups --auto-scaling-group-name my-asg
    ```

-**To test the scale\-in policy**
+**To test the scale\-in function**

 1. Follow the steps in [Tutorial: Sending a Message to an Amazon SQS Queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-send-message.html) to remove messages from the queue\.
 Make sure that you have decreased the number of messages in the queue so that the backlog per instance metric is below the target value\.